GadAugust/GadAugust/README.md

-I am a Data and Business Intelligence Engineer, actively contributing to the <a href="https://www.northampton.ac.uk/" target="_blank">University of Northampton Computing Society</a>
-.
-My expertise lies in the realms of data engineering, community engagement, and technical writing.
+I am a Data and Business Intelligence Engineer, actively contributing to the the <a href="https://www.northampton.ac.uk/" target="_blank">University of Northampton Computing Society</a> as a Business Intelligence (BI) Developer, specializing in Data Analytics and Data Engineering.
+My expertise lies in the realms of business intelligence, data analytics and engineering, community engagement, and technical writing.
 With a fervor for knowledge dissemination and a strong commitment to open-source initiatives, I actively contribute to the realms of documentation and data engineering.
 <br><br>

-My primary focus is on cultivating proficiency in data engineering through hands-on project collaborations.
+My primary focus is on cultivating proficiency in Microsoft Power BI and data engineering through hands-on project collaborations.
 By leveraging my computing background, I aim to excel in transforming data into valuable insights and facilitating robust business intelligence solutions.
-My passion extends to the dynamic intersection of data engineering, community building, and innovative project endeavors within the University of Northampton Computing Society.
+As a data specialist, I am skilled in using PowerBI to create impactful visualizations.
+My passion extends to the dynamic intersection of data engineering,BI, community building, and innovative project endeavors within the University of Northampton Computing Society.

 <img align="right" width="400" src="https://www.future-processing.com/blog/wp-content/uploads/2021/08/fp-graph-binteligence.jpg">
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=gadaugust&label=Profile%20views&color=0e75b6&style=flat" alt="gadaugust" /> </p>